implico/sass-core/README.md

 @include font-vw((mobile: 15px, tablet: 13px, desktop: 17px));
 ```

-You can change any of the font set size, by passing a map as a second parameter:
+You can change any font set size, by passing a map as a second parameter:
 ```sass
 @include font-vw(sm, (mobile: 12px)); //mobile size changed, other left according to the font set
 ```